fortuity/origin_restful_authentication/README.markdown

 Running the database migrations sets up a user named "admin" with a password "admin" and a role of "administrator".
 You can modify the file

-	db/migrate/004_create_roles_users.rb
+	config/config.yml

-if you wish to change the administrator name and password (or you can reset it later).
+if you wish to change the administrator name and password before you run the migration.

 ## Getting Started